1. His childhood

-She visited South Africa with her parents in November 1975, and again with her mother in 1991 when her niece and her mother’s granddaughter, Wendy Ann Jamison, got married.15
+She visited South Africa with her parents in November 1975, and again accompanied her mother in 1991 when her niece and her mother’s granddaughter, Wendy Ann Jamison, got married.15

 Jean worked in the library of the Department of Continuing Education at the University of Bristol until her retirement.4 As a librarian and someone with a keen interest in her family’s history, she grasped the priceless value of family documents and photos, and the need for their preservation.
 She prepared a compact Jamison family tree with photos and anecdotes for her nephew, Kevin Jamison, which he collected from her in 2007, when passing through via the United Kingdom on his way back to South Africa from Russia, where he conducted work-related activities.
 This document has been a most valuable primary resource in the compilation of this webpage.
 In 2008, Jean sold an extensive collection of memoirs, letters, diaries, journals, deeds, inventories, legal papers, family pedigrees, photos, lecture notes and sermons, books and manuscript poems, all related to various Green and Jamison family members and their friends, on behalf of the Jamison family to the University of Manchester.
 The collection is kept at the John Rylands University Library, Special Collections.
 She made an additional submission in 2009.29 These documents are an invaluable treasure of information on the lives of individuals – their social and political circumstances and views, their joys and their challenges – spanning over 140 years from 1830 to 1971.

 6.3 Robin Andrew

 Robin and Hilda’s third child was Robin Andrew “Rob”, born on 20 February 1945 in Derby, Derbyshire, England.
 He married Marion Reed (*5 June 1944, Ilford, London) who was the daughter of William Reed and Joan Rogers.
 Robin trained as an architect.
 They lived in London for many years, then retired to Brighton, a seaside resort town on the south coast of England.4,5,15,16 The couple has two children, Andrew James (*15 May 1975, London) and Lucy Marion (*22 April 1978, London).
 Lucy has a daughter, Amazon Marie Green (*7 May 2003, London).
 4,5,15,166.4 Shirley Ann